Documentation

 Scalar Types

-Any of these types can be assigned to the other unless the declare(strict_types=1) directive is used in the file.
+Any of these types can be assigned to the other unless the declare(strict_types=1) directive is used in the file or intelephense.diagnostics.strictTypes is true.

 • int